baskarsekaran/poland/README.md

 I implemented Junit, page object model, screenshots, page object locators and verify conditions.

-I did not implement testng , cucumber , assert , locators as a separate.
+I did not implement testng , cucumber , assert , locators as a separate file.

 But very very good at the are not implemented also.